Many life sciences organizations assume their data needs to be perfect to create impactful business opportunities from AI.

 After securing leadership buy-in for a full roadmap, “we selected Aktana to help us scale because the core business of Genentech is not building software and selling AI to others,” says Idelcaid, who endorses open-innovation.
 “Collaboration with external experts can definitely give you that advantage to move fast, especially at scale.”

-Genentech’s full business roadmap included all channels and roles, starting with small groups of early adopters, who used the recommendation engine at different levels.
+Genentech’s full business roadmap for AI adoption included all channels and roles, starting with small groups of early adopters, who used the recommendation engine at different levels.

 “We did not wait long to start hearing . . . very, very good and positive feedback,” says Idelcaid, naming a rep-turned-advocate who engaged a previously-unknown HCP with a next-best-action suggestion.